 Stretch your legs someplace new, whether that's through WWII batteries, over the Harbour Bridge or through the Royal National Park.

-Sometimes, you need to take a break from the city, get out and stretch your legs somewhere new.
-Sydney's shiny coast is the perfect place to escape the hustle and bustle.
+Sometimes, you need to take a break from the city, and get out and stretch your legs somewhere new.
+Sydney's shiny coast is the perfect place to ditch the hustle and bustle.
 Cliffs, caves and coastline are just minutes away from the humdrum of the CBD, so it's easy to escape for the day — or even for a weekend getaway.
-But you don't want to get stuck visiting the same old spots, either.
-Why not discover this expansive city on-foot?
-Here are the ten best walks in and around Sydney.
-It's time to check them off your list this summer.

 FOR VIEWS OF BOTANY BAY: MAROUBRA TO MALABAR